thomas-moulard/design/articles/113_ros_time.md

 When playing back logged data it is often very valuable to support accelerated, slowed, or stepped control over the progress of time.
 This control can allow you to get to a specific time and pause the system so that you can debug it in depth.
-It is possible to do this with just the playback of the sensor data, however if the sensor data is out of synchronization with the rest of the system it will break many algorithms.
+It is possible to do this with a log of the sensor data, however if the sensor data is out of synchronization with the rest of the system it will break many algorithms.

-Another important use case for using an abstracted time source is when you are running against a simulated robot instead of a real robot.
+Another important use case for using an abstracted time source is when you are running logged data against a simulated robot instead of a real robot.
-Depending on the simulation characteristics the simulator may be able to run much faster than realtime or much slower.
+Depending on the simulation characteristics, the simulator may be able to run much faster than realtime or it may need to run much slower.
 Running faster than realtime can be valuable for high level testing as well allowing for repeated system tests.
 Slower than realtime simulation is necessary for complicated systems where accuracy is more important than speed.
 Often the simulation is the limiting factor for the system and as such the simulator can be a time source for faster or slower playback.